 AI Guidance for KDE staff and KY K-12 districts:

-Feedback from KY K-12 districts on AI in March 2023, March 2024 and June 2024:
+Feedback from KY K-12 districts on AI in March 2023, March 2024, and March 2025:

 The 2024-3030 Kentucky Education Technology System (KETS) Master Plan, a regulation by reference, has an area of emphasis that includes AI:

-September 2024, all KY K-12 school districts were provided a link to watch an AI presentation to a KY legislative committee by Doug Robinson, the Executive Director of the National Association of State Chief Information Officers (NASCIO).
-Doug provided the collective feedback received from each state government level chief technology information officer (CIO).
+In September 2024, all KY K-12 school districts were provided a link to watch an AI presentation to a KY legislative committee by Doug Robinson, the Executive Director of the National Association of State Chief Information Officers (NASCIO).
+Doug provided the collective feedback received from each state government-level chief technology information officer (CIO).
 Doug formerly worked at the KY Commonwealth Office of Technology (COT).
 He is from and currently lives in KY.
 The YouTube link to Microsoft and NASCIO's presentation is below.

 The 2024-3030 KETS Master Plan, a regulation by reference, has areas of emphasis on KY K-12 student technology skills.